ignite/cli/docs/guide/blog/comment-blog.md

 ### Define Keeper Methods

-The function `starport scaffold list comment --no-message` has fetched all necessary functions for keeper.
+The function `starport scaffold list comment --no-message` has fetched all of the required functions for keeper.

-Inside `x/blog/types/keys.go` file, you can find comment-value and comment-count key added.
+Inside `x/blog/types/keys.go` file, you can see that the `comment-value` and `comment-count` keys are added.

 ## Write Data to the Store

-Before you add code to `comment.go`, make a small modification in `post.go` to get the post
+In `x/blog/keeper/post.go`, add a new function to get the post:

 ```go
 func (k Keeper) GetPost(ctx sdk.Context, id uint64) (post types.Post) {